-The Board of Directors, along with the Chief Executive Officer (CEO), sets forth quality expectations of excellence and has developed an agency-wide three (3) year Strategic Plan and the accompanying Operations Plan.
-The Strategic Plan outlines the agency's broad goals and targets while the Operations Plan focuses on how to reach those including the Department of Children and Families scorecard indicators, contracted performance measures, as well as the agency's own improvement efforts.
-The Board of Directors maintains a sub-committee, the Program Quality Committee, which reviews agency policy and procedure and progress on meeting agency performance measures.
+The Board of Directors, along with the Chief Executive Officer (CEO) and President, sets forth quality expectations of excellence and has developed an agency-wide three (3) year Strategic Plan and the accompanying Operations Plan.
+The Strategic Plan outlines the agency's broad goals and targets, while the Operations Plan focuses on how to reach those, including the Department of Children and Families scorecard indicators, contracted performance measures, as well as the agency's own improvement efforts.
+The Board of Directors and the Advisory Board in Palm Beach maintain a sub-committee, the Program Quality Committee, which reviews agency policy and procedure and progress on meeting agency performance measures.
 The Program Quality Committee reports to the full Board of Directors at each Board meeting.

-The CEO promotes a culture within the agency that facilitates excellence and continual improvement.
+The CEO and President promotes a culture within the agency that facilitates excellence and continual improvement.
 ChildNet allocates sufficient resources to lead and facilitate the collection and analysis of data.
-ChildNet utilizes mobile apps and data reports to assist case managers and supervisors with their every-day duties.
-Various Data reports are gathered from FSFN and disseminated on a daily, weekly, monthly, and quarterly basis.
-ChildNet is also in the process of developing/updating new internal dashboards that will allow staff, from the CEO to case managers, one place to view all necessary client data in a more accessible format.
+ChildNet utilizes mobile applications and data reports to assist case managers and supervisors with their every-day duties.
+Various data reports are gathered from FSFN and disseminated on a daily, weekly, monthly, and quarterly basis.